amiraa127/Dense_HODLR/rigidBody/README.md

 e_a  = ||x_HODLR - x_e|| / ||x_e||
 ```
 The dumb matrix vector product used to calculate both `F` and `e_l2` is the most time consuming part of the calculation.

+Note also that currently, we are using the partial pivoting ACA algorithm for the low-rank approximations of this problem.